KanzeroG/StudentManagement/README.md

-# Student Management System - Java Swing
+# Student Management System - Java Swing For OOVP Project

 This repository hosts a comprehensive **Student Management System**, a desktop application developed using **Java Swing** and powered by a **MySQL database**.
 Designed with a focus on usability and functionality, this application provides administrators with essential tools to manage student records and major information efficiently within an educational or organizational setting.
 It serves as a practical example of building GUI applications with Java, implementing database interactions, and handling core data operations.